 - Lowering stress

 - Stress management

-Finally, obesity is a hormonal imbalance rather than a caloric imbalance (Lustig 200115).
+Finally, obesity is a hormonal rather than a caloric imbalance (Lustig 200115).

-Regarding non-exercise activity thermogenesis, the question of what can naturally, unconsciously increase it arises.
+Regarding non-exercise activity thermogenesis, the question of what can naturally, or unconsciously increase it arises.

-Who gives muscle cells the command to take up energy and move our ass?
+Who commands muscle cells to take up energy and move our ass?
 Hormones!

 If we increase the blood sugar levels by food intake, insulin levels rise and signal cells to take up glucose.